osism/release/doc/source/index.rst

 * The release to be created is submitted as a pull request as usual and then merged.

-* In repository ``osism/container-images/kolla``, the release submodule must be updated.
-To do this run action ``Update release submodule`` manually and then merge the created pull request.

 * Add a tag with the name of the new release to the listed repositories.

   .. code-block:: none